Roberto4Life/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The branch structure of the HTML

 2. What is an event?

+An event is an action taken by the user that can be read (example, pressing a key)

 3. What is an event listener?

+Code that looks for and event and exectues code when the event is made.

 4. Why would we convert a NodeList into an Array?

+Not all code can use a nodelist and as such and array should be used.

 5. What is a component?

+A base to build multiple of the same item instead of creating individual items to put on the page.

 ### Git Set up